nirrozenbaum/gateway-api-inference-extension/pkg/epp/scheduling/framework/plugins/README.md

 # Scheduling Plugins

-This package contains the scheduling plugin interface definitions and implementations.
+This package contains the scheduling plugin implementations.

 Plugins are organized by the following rule.
 Follow this rule when adding a new plugin.